July 28, 2015

 by Kaebel JK Hashitani

-The “Nightmares Real & Imagined” exhibit will be on display throughout the month of July, with gallery hours on Thursdays from 3pm-7pm, Saturdays from 11am-5pm, and by appointment.
-“Nightmares…” will close at the end of business on Saturday, July 27th.
+DEAR SKIN – CHAPTER ONE will be on display throughout the month of June, with gallery hours on Mondays from 2pm-6pm, Saturdays from 11am-5pm, and by appointment.
+The exhibit will close at the end of business on Saturday, June 27th.